henhagg/semple/README.md

 # Sequential Mixture Posterior and Likelihood Estimation (SeMPLE)
 SeMPLE is a framework for simulation-based inference that learns surrogate models for the likelihood function and the posterior distribution of model parameters, and outputs draws from the posterior.
 It provides a faster and lightweight solution compared to samplers using neural networks for density estimation, while retaining accuracy.
+The methodology is described in H. Häggström, P. Rodrigues, G. Oudoumanessah, F. Forbes and U. Picchini (2024).
+Fast, accurate and lightweight sequential simulation-based inference using Gaussian locally linear mappings, Transactions on Machine Learning Research, https://openreview.net/forum?id=Q0nzpRcwWn.

 ## Setup
 SeMPLE is written in R. To run SeMPLE you need to install the xLLiM R package that gives access to the GLLiM function.
 Follow the instructions below, do NOT use the version provided on CRAN.